Produces scenes containing a camera. To choose which camera is used for rendering, use a StandardOptions node.

 Whether to render with depth of field.
 To ensure the effect is visible, you must also set an f-stop value greater than 0 on this camera.

-Attributes that affect the visualisation of this Light in the Viewer.
+Attributes that affect the visualisation of this camera in the Viewer.

 Scales non-geometric visualisations in the viewport to make them easier to work with.